se-for-sci/se-for-sci.github.io/content/week08/typing.md

 If you use a `hasattr(x, "do_something")` pattern, a runtime checkable Protocol can replace it and type checkers will correctly narrow as well.
-Though if it is a performance critical section of code, the `runtime_checkable` `Protocol` is a little slower that then `hasattr` and a `type: ignore` comment, sadly.
+Though if it is a performance critical section of code, the `runtime_checkable` `Protocol` is a little slower that then `hasattr` and a `type: ignore` comment until Python 3.12.

 ### Verifying a Protocol